 Formed in 2001, the Winston/Terrell Group is recognized as a leader in building consensus on public input and assisting public and private sector entities in delivery of service.
-The principles of the Winston/Terrell Group, Robin Winston and Pat Terrell, have extensive experience in local, state and federal government.
+The principals of the Winston/Terrell Group, Robin Winston and Pat Terrell, have extensive experience in local, state, and federal government.
 Throughout their public lives, they have been involved in developing public input on policy initiatives and public programs.

 Winston/Terrell's experience in developing effective community relations and public outreach efforts includes the following clients:

-Columbus Arts Consortium.
+- Columbus Arts Consortium.
 The firm was selected to coordinate public outreach activities in support of membership development and fundraising support for five (5) local arts organizations.
-The plans will include building databases, developing support from key stakeholders in the community and identifying potential funding sources for the consortium.
+The plans included building databases, developing support from key stakeholders in the community and identifying potential funding sources for the consortium.

-Metropolitan Planning Organization.
-The firm will assist with public outreach activities relative to the development of a transit corridor plan for Marion County Indiana.
-The plan, funded with federal dollars, will provide a blueprint future growth along the I-69 corridor.
+- Metropolitan Planning Organization.
+The firm assisted with public outreach activities relative to the development of a transit corridor plan for Marion County Indiana.
+The plan, funded with federal dollars, provided a blueprint future growth along the I-69 corridor.

-The Republic newspaper editorialized the importance of the project and touted the outreach program as a conerstone to the overwhelming public support for the initative.
+- The Republic newspaper editorialized the importance of the project and touted the outreach program as a cornerstone to the overwhelming public support for the initiative.
 The editorial can be read here.

-Greater Indianapolis Neighborhood Initative (GINI).
-Winston/Terrell was selected via a competitive bid process to facilitate an initiative charged wtih developing long-range plans for a major neighborhood in Indianapolis, Indiana.
-The plans will reflect the input of residents, businesses, the faith-based community and other key stakeholders.
-In addition, the firm will help facilitate meetings with appointed and elected officials.
+- Greater Indianapolis Neighborhood Initiative (GINI).
+Winston/Terrell was selected via a competitive bid process to facilitate an initiative charged with developing long-range plans for a major neighborhood in Indianapolis, Indiana.
+The plans reflected the input of residents, businesses, the faith-based community, and other key stakeholders.
+In addition, the firm facilitated meetings with appointed and elected officials.

-Indiana State Department of Health.
-Winston/Terrell was selected by the Indiana State Department of Health to conduct focus groups probing the effectiveness of the state's communications efforts on the West Nile Virus breakout during mid-2002.
-The firm will ascertain whether the general public was properly informed about the epidemic and how community-based organizations can become better informed in the future.
+- Indiana State Department of Health.
+The Indiana State Department of Health selected Winston/Terrell to conduct focus groups probing the effectiveness of the state's communications efforts on the West Nile Virus breakout during mid-2002.
+The firm ascertained whether the public was properly informed about the epidemic and how community-based organizations could become better informed in the future.
 Winston/Terrell also coordinated the state's only comprehensive survey to catalog the ability of the state's 94 local health departments to respond effectively to public communication needs in the event of a bio-terrorism attack.

-Indiana State Department of Health.
-Winston/Terrell was selected to conduct Media Advocacy trainings for a variety of no-profit organizations in Indiana.
-The firm developed a media guide, an associated training manual and will ultimately conduct workshops in eight (8) locations across Indiana.
+- Indiana State Department of Health.
+Winston/Terrell was selected to conduct media advocacy trainings for a variety of no-profit organizations in Indiana.
+The firm developed a media guide, an associated training manual and conducted workshops in eight (8) locations across Indiana.